FrankBian/Java-Utils-Collection/com-gansuer-leetcode/Problem.md

 ## 5.Longest Palindromic Substring

-this is the description :

     Given a string S, find the longest palindromic substring in S. You may assume that the maximum length of S is 1000,
     and there exists one unique longest palindromic substring.

 ## 6.ZigZag Conversion

-this is the description :

     The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility)